fhamborg/news-please/README.md

 You can find more information on this and other news projects on our [website](https://felix.hamborg.eu/).

 ## Contribution and custom features
 Do you want to contribute?
 Great, we are always happy for any support on this project!
-Just send a pull request.
-By contributing to this project, you agree that your contributions will be licensed under the project's license (see below).
+We are particularly looking for pull request that fix bugs (issues are found under the [issues tab](https://github.com/fhamborg/news-please/issues)), but welcome also pull request that contribute your own ideas.

 If you have questions or issues while working on the code, e.g., when implementing a new feature that you would like to have added to news-please, open an issue on GitHub and we'll be happy to help you.
 Please note that we usually do not have enough resources to implement features requested by users - instead we recommend to implement them yourself, and send a pull request.

+By contributing to this project, you agree that your contributions will be licensed under the project's license (see below).

 ### Help wanted
 We are looking for contributors who are interested in maintaining news-please and fixing issues.
 Any help is welcome, but we are also particularly looking for support on issues shown [here](https://github.com/fhamborg/news-please/labels/help%20wanted).
 If you're interested, please send us an [email](felix.hamborg@uni-konstanz.de).